BtheGit/raymarcher/README.md

 - Create dynamic 'picture frames' that I can use to create hanging pictures on wall tiles (Instead of a simple ImageBuffer, take an image, scale it to a random or given fractional width of the wall tile, give it a several pixel border (could be an image of a picture frame (could be one of several), and 'hang' it by superimposing it at a randomized tilt (minor, between -10 and 10), and randomized elevation on a wall (again, constrained to 60-90% of the wall height)));
 - Can we draw 3d rendered sprites on a webgl canvas and blit that over with any efficiency?
 - Sprites, WADs holding textures and maps, sessionstorage onbeforeunload...

+- ceiling casting, make complex map where floor and ceiling are defined (ceilings can be seethru), make the textures smaller, use bigger textures for my info stuff but cheaper ones for everywhere else, keep looking for places to precalc everything.